 The Results of Our Website Redesign

 Websites are living, breathing things; they can and should be updated and optimized continuously.
 In the coming weeks and months, we’ll roll out updates as planned and tweak things as we learn from our analytics.
-We’re excited about what our team has achieved in launching our new site, and we’re eager to continue improving upon it.
+We’re excited about what our team has achieved in launching our new site and eager to continue improving upon it.

-A huge thanks to our redesign team: Shaan Nicol, Lendl Trazo, Jarrod Partridge, Kultar Singh, Dan Rippon, Paris Hasch and Veena Dangalan.
+Thanks to our redesign team: Shaan Nicol, Lendl Trazo, Jarrod Partridge, Kultar Singh, Dan Rippon, Paris Hasch and Veena Dangalan.